They say…

 But I forget.
 Now I’m a brewer too.
 At least just a little bit.

 POSTCRIPT.
-Brabo was judged by an invited panel alongside six other beers made at Brains Craft Brewery in London on 5 December 2013.
+Brabo was judged by an invited panel alongside six other beers made at Craft Brewery in London on 5 December 2013.
 All the beers were then served at the British Guild of Beer Writers’ annual dinner later in the day.

 Brabo didn’t win – that honour went to Glenn Payne’s excellent Rye IPA, Rye Catcher.
 No rankings or runners-up were officially announced but I was told informally that I had nothing to be ashamed of.
 Many of the guests at the Beer Writers’ dinner commented favourably on the beer.